iabraham/bioe205/lectures/lec07/index.md

 coefficients gone?}{**Answer:** Because the functions are negatives of each other for $A=2$ and because of the half-wave symmetry.}

+While this lecture was mostly analytical, in the next one we will get started with learning more about different software implementations of and related to Fourier Analysis.

 ~~~
 <p align="center"><a href="/lectures/">[back]</a></p>